 Comma Rule Number 1: Lists

 Let’s start with an easy one.
 Commas are used when writing lists of three or more items.

 Example 1: I’m going to the store to buy flour, sugar, eggs, and jellybeans so I can make a jellybean cake.

-Some style guides, like Chicago, include the comma.
-But you'll find other style guides like AP Style (used primarily in journalism) eschew this rule, leaving out that final comma and writing the sentence as such: I’m going to the store to buy flour, sugar, eggs and jellybeans so I can make a jellybean cake.
+I’m going to the store to buy flour, sugar, eggs and jellybeans so I can make a jellybean cake.

-Independent clauses are fully-formed ideas that could stand alone as sentences.
+Independent clauses are fully formed ideas that could stand alone as sentences.
 When they are joined together with a conjunction (and, or, but, etc.), they need a comma.

 In this case, the two independent clauses could each be its own sentence.
-But because they are combined, and linked by the word "and", they need a comma to separate them.
+But because they are combined, and linked by the word "and," they need a comma to separate them.

-Rule number 3: Dependent clauses.
+Comma Rule Number 3: Dependent Clauses

-Dependent clauses feature a subject and a verb, but aren’t complete sentences on their own.
+Dependent clauses feature a subject and a verb, but they aren’t complete sentences on their own.
 They tend to add a little contextual spice to an otherwise bland statement.
 If your sentence attaches a dependent clause to its independent counterpart, the two are joined with a comma.